pvcraven/networking-down-under-book/source/chapter_07/chapter_07.rst

 is going to travel to.
 Pay close attention to the destination address and destination port.
 You'll need to change the destination address from ``127.0.0.1``, unless you are receiving and transmitting on the same computer.
-For the port, I randomly picked 10,000.
+For the port, I arbitrarily picked 10,000.
 The port number that you send to should be the same as the port number you receive from.

 Next, you need a message to send, and that data must be in an array of